Social Justice

 There has a been a huge controversy over the law with many stating it’s a license to kill.
 But what happens when a person actually stands their ground?

 Well here’s another case of Florida’s Stand Your Ground Law.
-However, in this case, it seems self-defense was rightfully used and now a woman sits wrongfully in jail.
+However, in this case, self-defense might have rightfully been used.

 31-year-old Marissa Alexander, mother of three, currently sits in Duval County jail awaiting sentencing for three counts of aggravated battery.